Promoting on social media

 Start by creating a 3-4 part launch story alongside your feed post.
 We recommend an unedited video talking directly to the camera explaining why you're excited to teach on Til.
 Include a link to your class or profile, encouraging people to save your class and follow you on Til to get notified when you teach.

-In the days leading up to your first live, post a story about a benefit of joining or include a sticker asking your followers what they want to learn.
+Once you accept a group request by scheduling a start time, post a story about a benefit of joining or include a sticker asking your followers what they want to learn.
+New students can continue to join a group once it's been scheduled, so this will increase your hourly earnings.

-Many Coaches will also take screenshots of previous classes and reshare so your audience can feel the FOMO and join next time.
+Many Teachers will also take screenshots of previous classes and reshare so your audience can feel the FOMO and join next time.

 YouTube